- Insurance : Reasonable deductible

 Concept introduced by the legislator into the Civil Code of Quebec, in 2018, to put an end to the practice under which the insurance policies’ deductibles of several syndicates of co-owners have been constantly increased.
 As a result, co-owners bear an increasing portion of the reconstruction costs that should have been covered by the syndicate’s insurance.
-The criteria under which a franchise is deemed to be unreasonable may be regulated by the government.
+The Government may, by regulation, determine cases in which a deductible is considered unreasonable.

 A bathtub or a washing machine that overflows into the apartment below, a hot water tank that conks out and spills down six floors: losses involving the civil liability of a co-owner are many co-ownerships.
 And they are expensive!
 This is why the amount of insurance premiums and deductibles have increased significantly in recent years.

 Worse still, some insurers no longer want to insure co-ownerships, because of a loss ratio that has become out of control.
 This situation is directly related to the insurer of the syndicate, which is almost always called upon to cover a loss, when damage has been caused to the common and private portions.
 Thus the question of who is responsible arises.
 It is also necessary to know the applicable law to the owner at fault.
 Other considerations affect both the insurer of the syndicate and those of the co-owners concerned, to determine who will pay what?